|

 • Budget-friendly price tag.

-• Easy to switch between fuels
+• Easy to switch between the fuels

 • Heavy with Average Noise levels, you need an enclosure if you are going to place it near the RV or House.